The Life of a Showgirl Part 3: Work

 I think a lot of us would love to be on stage at the Eras tour.
 How fun!
 But how many of us want to call up carnivals and ask for a spot to sing our songs?
 Lug around equipment, call record labels, keep going despite no no no….for years?
 That’s what Taylor and her family did!

-And Swift doesn’t stop working once she’s made it.
+And Swift doesn’t stop once she’s made it.
 Maybe half of the Eras Tour doc is Swift practicing on a keyboard or guitar backstage.
 She’s not doing anything special.
 She’s just practicing…endlessly.

 In the Eras Tour doc, Swift says, “people will be jealous of what you have.
 They will never be jealous of what you did to get it.”
 If we want to make it in any profession, we can’t just fall in love with the show.
 We have to dedicate our lives to the grind.